Gatlat-cs2023/airbnb-clone-project/README.md

 5. Secure Payment Handling
 Payments are processed through trusted third-party services (e.g., Stripe or PayPal) with secure protocols.
 This protects financial data and ensures compliance with industry standards like PCI-DSS.

+CI/CD Pipeline

+What is CI/CD?

+CI/CD stands for **Continuous Integration** and **Continuous Deployment/Delivery**.
+It is a software development practice that automates the process of testing, building, and deploying code.
+CI ensures that changes are tested automatically, while CD handles deploying those changes to production or staging environments.

+Why It’s Important

+CI/CD pipelines increase development speed and code quality by catching issues early through automated testing.
+It ensures smooth deployments, reduces the chances of bugs in production, and promotes collaboration within the team by maintaining a consistent development workflow.

+Tools Used

+- **GitHub Actions**: Automates workflows like running tests, linting code, and deploying the application.
+- **Docker**: Ensures consistent environments across development, testing, and production using containerization.
+- **Heroku / AWS / Netlify** (optional): Hosting platforms for continuous deployment of backend or frontend services.